Technische Universität Braunschweig

 1. Select relevant studies that evaluated the performance of a feature model analysis algorithm (criteria may be provided)

-3. Reproduce the selected studies on a small subset of new feature models
+3. Replicate the selected studies on a small subset of new feature models

 Related Work and Further Reading